Study and Examination Rules

 The provisions of point 3 of the Amendments to the Study and Examination Regulations of the Prague University of Economics and Business that were registered by the Ministry of Education, Youth and Sports on 19 April 2018 under no. MSMT-10731/2018 (Amendments No. 1) applies to study programs accredited after the effective date of this amendment to the Study and Examination Regulations.
 For study programs accredited before the date of entry into force of this amendment to the Study and Examination Regulations, the current wording of Article 14(3) of the Study and Examination Regulations shall apply.

-The amendments to the Study and Examination Regulations of the Prague University of Economics and Business were approved under Section 9(1)(b) of Act No. 111/1998 Coll., on Higher Education Institutions and on Amendments and Additions to Other Acts (Act on Higher Education Institutions), as amended, by the Academic Senate of the Prague University of Economics and Business on 19 March 2018, 29 April 2019, 23 November 2020 and 25 October 2021.
+The amendments to the Study and Examination Regulations of the Prague University of Economics and Business were approved under Section 9(1)(b) of Act No. 111/1998 Coll., on Higher Education Institutions and on Amendments and Additions to Other Acts (Act on Higher Education Institutions), as amended, by the Academic Senate of the Prague University of Economics and Business on 19 March 2018, 29 April 2019, 23 November 2020, 25 October 2021, 22 May 2023 and 16 June 2025.

 Amendments to the Study and Examination Regulations of the Prague University of Economics and Business shall enter into force and effect pursuant to Section 36(4) of the Higher Education Act on the date of registration by the Ministry of Education, Youth and Sports.

+doc.
 Ing.
-Marek Stříteský, Ph.D., in his own hand
+Tomáš Pavelka, Ph.D., in his own hand

 Chairman of the Academic Senate VSE in Prague